 Each lighthouse was inspected every quarter, and if it were found in excellent order, the keeper was given a letter of commendation.
 To promote efficiency and friendly competition among the lighthouse keepers, the Lighthouse Service established a system of efficiency stars.
 Instructions to Light Keepers, a booklet given to each keeper, described this program.
 “Light keepers who have been commended for efficiency at each quarterly inspection for a fiscal year shall be entitled to wear the inspector’s efficiency star for the succeeding fiscal year.
 Light keepers who have been authorized to wear the inspector’s efficiency star for three successive years shall be entitled to wear in lieu thereof and for the following fiscal year the Commissioner’s efficiency star.”

 Lighthouses and modern navigational equipment still cannot prevent all shipwrecks.
 At approximately 10:40 p.m. on the night of November 22, 1974, the 640-foot Roy A. Jodrey was upbound on the St. Lawrence River having just passed Sunken Rock Lighthouse with a load of 20,500 tons of iron ore pellets.
-This was the ship’s 45th trip of the season, but was about to become its last.
-Visibility was around four miles, and as the vessel approached the Pullman Shoal Light, the captain, feeling unsure of the ship’s position, ordered hard left rudder.
+This was the ship’s forty-fifth trip of the season, but was about to become its last.
+Visibility was around four miles, and as the vessel approached Pullman Shoal Light, the captain, feeling unsure of the ship’s position, ordered hard left rudder.
 This corrective action was too late, and the Roy A. Jodrey struck the shoal.
 The captain immediately awakened all on board and, as the vessel was taking on water, decided to beach it near the Coast Guard station on Wellesley Island.

 Safely aground, the crew stood helplessly by as the Roy A. Jodrey slowly filled with water and at 3:02 a.m. lost its toehold on the rocky shore and sank to the river bottom.
 The ship, with its bow at a depth of 140 feet, is now a popular, though very technical, dive site.